A Complete Guide to Naming Your Law Firm (With Examples)

 2. Get some third-party opinions

 Have you worked on something for so long that you get a little cross-eyed?
 In addition to taking a break and revising your list of top law firm name options, we suggest getting third-party opinions from friends, family, or colleagues.
 Naming a law firm is a huge undertaking.
-You’ll want to make sure your law firm’s name sounds great to everyone—not just you.
-Your friends, family, or professional peers may see things you don’t, or have additional good ideas.
-If you can, we recommend asking a professional writer for help with reviewing your options as well.

 3. Check the domain and business registration availability

-As our lives go increasingly digital, having a law firm website is an absolute necessity.
+As our lives go increasingly digital, creating a law firm website is an absolute necessity.
 This means you need to check if both the URL and business name for the law firm name you want are already taken.
 Having the same name as another law firm or business poses some issues.
 Your clients may confuse your law firm with another business, and it’ll be harder to get your search engine optimization (SEO) efforts off the ground.
 As a refresher, a domain name is basically your website address.

 You can check if a domain is available through companies like GoDaddy or Name.com.
 If it isn’t available, choose another law firm name.
 If the domain name is taken, chances are, there is a law firm or business operating with the same name.
 In that case, it would be in your firm’s best interest to use a different name to avoid confusion.